raystack/compass/docs/docs/configuration.md

 You can choose to set the configuration using environment variables or a config file.
 The environment variables will override the config file.

-If you use Docker to build compass, then configuring networking requires extra steps.
-Following is one of doing it by running postgres and elasticsearch inside with `docker-compose` first.
+If you use Docker to build Compass, then configuring networking requires extra steps.
+Following is one way of doing it by running Postgres inside with `docker-compose` first.

 Go to the root of this project and run `docker-compose`.